 Overall, you can’t go wrong with either company if you are traveling solo, but if you are traveling with someone, we recommend Europ Assistance.

 Starting in 2010, the Cuban government required all tourists visiting Cuba for any period of time to purchase travel insurance.
 This law came about because tourists were abusing the medical system by not paying outstanding hospital bills.

 Depending on what country you are from, Cuba will require a more comprehensive or basic plan.
 For example, Canadians only need to show proof that they are part of their provincial health care system where they reside.
 Americans, on the other hand, need additional travel insurance beyond what they currently have.

 Cuba does not have certain requirements for the travel insurance policy.
 However, it is recommended that a plan be more comprehensive for traveling in Cuba.
 Our recommendation for Cuba travel insurance is Arch Roam Right’s Pro Plus plan.
 The mix of value and benefits is phenomenal.
 This policy has many features baked into it.
 It is one of the only plans on the market to include primary medical coverage.
 What does that mean exactly?
 This means that if there is an emergency, Arch Roam Right will pay for your medical bills before your health insurance.
 The plan also has no deductible for an emergency sickness or accident.
 No matter how small or big the emergency may have been, you will be covered by Arch Roam Right.

 One interesting part of the policy that you rarely see in any others is the Cancel For Work Reasons clause.
-This is a great clause for any employee that has a deadline that might get changed and can’t or doesn’t want to work during vacation.
+This is a great clause for any employee that has a deadline that can change and can’t or doesn’t want to work during vacation.
 Finally, the Pro Plus plan includes repatriation back to the US for further medical care if needed and the patient is deemed stable enough.
 Otherwise, you are allowed to stay in a Cuban hospital and be covered by the policy.

 The country is known for its heart-racing, adrenaline inducing activities.
 With all of this risk (and potential for food poisoning trying all those exotic foods) comes the need for top of the line travel insurance.
 While the Thai government only requires health insurance for retirees who are applying for immigrant visas, it is important that all visitors are covered.

 Choosing the right travel insurance for you depends on how long you are going to be in Thailand and what you plan to do there.
 In my opinion, there is only one insurance company to go with if you decide to take a trip to Thailand.
 World Nomads insurance is the perfect option for trips that are anywhere from one to six months in length.
 You can also extend the coverage if you fall in love with Thailand and decide to stay.
 One huge benefit that World Nomads offers is that you can book coverage for your trip while you are in Thailand.
 This is often not the case for most traditional insurance companies that make you book coverage prior to your trip.

 World Nomads has two travel insurance plans.
 There is the Standard and Explorer plan.
 There are two main differences between the coverage otherwise the plans are identical.
 The first difference is that the Explorer plan covers sports and other adventure activities such as bungee jumping, canyoning, and scuba diving.
-None of these activities are covered in the Standard plan.
+The Standard plan covers none of these activities.
 The second difference is emergency evacuations.
 The Explorer plan covers up to $50,000 while the Standard plan offers up to $30,000.
 Whether you are training to be a Muay Thai fighter, a Divemaster, or just want to sit on a beach in Koh Phi Phi, World Nomads has the right policy for your Thailand trip.

 The draw to Israel is undeniable.
-From the amazing, Mediterrean food, the weather, the culture and the fascinating history, Israel is well worth a visit.
+From the amazing Mediterrean food, the weather, the culture and the fascinating history, Israel is well worth a visit.
 Like any other country in the Middle East, there are certainly understandable security concerns for foreigners.
 That should not stop tourists from visiting because Israel is overwhelmingly safe.
 However, it is always better to prepare for the unexpected.
 The Israeli government does not require tourists to purchase travel insurance, but it is recommended for all travelers.

 One thing to note is that most online travel insurance websites consider Israel a part of Europe (No idea why, but they do).
 It is important to recognize that Israel is not in the Schengen zone so it is not necessary the extensive travel insurance that Europe requires.
 There are many companies that provide travel insurance plans for Israel, but the best mix of value and quality comes from AIG.
 The company’s Preferred plan is perfect for any international traveler.
 Through the plan, you’ll receive 24/7 medical assistance service, medical evacuation, trip cancellation, trip interruption, and lost or delayed baggage coverage.

 You’ll also get three unique benefits.
 First, you’ll receive a travel inconvenience benefit.
 This means you’ll get reimbursed up to $750 for any mode of transportation that gets diverted or delayed.
 Second, you’ll receive a trip saver benefit.
 You will get a reimbursement of up to $2,500 for any extra costs that are incurred if your trip starts earlier than expected due to bad weather or if the airline changes their schedule.

 As we mentioned earlier in the article, Europe’s Schengen countries have strict visa travel insurance requirements.
 Germany is located within the Schengen zone so it is important that your travel insurance is compliant.
 Germany itself has 4 different visa requirements for travel insurance:

 - Travel insurance must be worth 30,000 Euros ($32,785 at time of writing)